leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Watch Presentations</summary>

-(Unfortunately, the quality of the recordings are bad.)
+(Unfortunately the quality of the recordings are bad.)

 **Presentation for a General Audience**